mcclure/emily/doc/manual.md

 This is a reference for the Emily programming language.
 It lists all features but does not attempt to explain usage or concepts.
 If you want something that explains concepts, read [intro.md](intro.md).

-Non-language-lawyers will likely want to skip to the "Syntax" section.
+Non-language-lawyers will likely want to skip to the "Syntax: Operator Precedence" section and read from there

 [TOC]